 OUR BOARD OF DIRECTORS

-Members of our Board meet every second Wednesday of the month at 6:30pm to plan programming, events, workshops, and literacy outreach efforts.
-Board Members serve two-year terms and are elected in accordance with our bylaws.
+Our Board members meet monthly to plan programming, events, workshops, and literacy outreach efforts.
+Board Members serve two-year terms and are elected under our bylaws.
 We post Director vacancies here and in our emailed newsletters.
 We extend a huge thank you to all past Board Members for their service!

 Founder and President